From Our Corner

 Supremes decline to order simple majority vote on taxes

 Image A fresh opinion from the state high court, turning down Senate Majority Leader Lisa Brown’s request to overturn the two-thirds supermajority requirement for tax hikes in the Legislature.
 In a unanimous 9-0 ruling, the high court side-stepped the request to rule on the constitutionality of the supermajority requirement approved by voters as Initiative 601 back in 1993 and reiterated in Tim Eyman's I-960 in 2007.
-The court, using a separation-of… Read more
+The court, using a separation… Read more

 Phone it in ... your consumer complaints, that is

 Image Your Top 20 consumer gripes?
 The folks over at the attorney general's office have toted up the 25,000-plus consumer complaints they received in 2008 -- and, drum roll, please! --last year's list was topped by phone companies.
 The Office of the Attorney General, along with the Office of Secretary of State and a few other agencies, is being increasingly vigilant in warning against unscrupulous charities and corporations.
-AG Rob McKenna, who has… Read more
+AG Rob McKenna, who… Read more

 Tracking that `Obama Claus' money